10 WARNING SIGNS OF CANCER IN DOGS & CATS

 Straining to urinate and blood in the urine usually indicate a common urinary tract infection; if the straining and bleeding are not rapidly controlled with antibiotics or are recurrent, cancer of the bladder may be the underlying cause.
 Cystoscopy or other techniques that allow a veterinarian to take a biopsy of the bladder are useful and sometimes necessary to establish a definitive diagnosis in these cases.

 Fight Cancer in Dogs & Cats

-With your support, we’ve invested $16 million in the fight against cancer in dogs and cats.
-Join the fight by donating online or at your local Petco store to help treat and find a cure for the #1 disease-related killer of dogs and cats.
+With your support, we’ve invested $19 million in the fight against cancer in dogs and cats.
+Join the fight by donating online or at your local Petco pet care center to help treat and find a cure for the #1 disease-related killer of dogs and cats.
 Your gift will help with the costs of pet cancer treatment, provide lifesaving surgeries, continue groundbreaking research for a cure, and fund clinical trials for new treatments.